Algebraic File Synchronization: Adequacy and Completeness: Command Pairs and Sequences

-So that we can describe the effects of commands in general, let us introduce some notation and note some observations.
+So that we can describe the effects of commands independently of filesystems, let us introduce some notation and note some observations.
 We already know that commands usually do not occur in isolation, and are applied to filesystems in time.
-Therefore we will investigate sequences of commands with a well-defined order. \begin{mydef}[Sequences of commands: $\cc$ and $\emptyseq$] We use ``$\cc$'' to concatenate commands to form a sequence, or concatenate sequences to form a longer sequence: $S=\cbdaa{n}{\vald}\cc\cbfaa{m}{\valf}$, or $S'=S\cc\cbba{o}$, with the meaning that the command on the left is applied first:
+Therefore we investigate sequences of commands with a well-defined order. \begin{mydef}[Sequences of commands and $\emptyseq$] We concatenate commands in writing to note that they form a sequence, and concatenate sequences of commands to form a longer sequence, with the meaning that the resulting sequence is executed from left to right:

-Sequences of commands form a free semigroup, and, as usual, $\emptyseq$ denotes its unit element, the empty sequence, which by definition leaves all filesystems unchanged. \end{mydef}
+Sequences are also partial endofunctions on filesystems, defined only if all commands they contain succeed in the given order.
+Sequences form a monoid, and, as usual, we write $\emptyseq$ to denote the unit element, the empty sequence, which is defined on all filesystems and, by definition, leaves all filesystems unchanged. \end{mydef}

+\begin{mydef}[$\Dom{S}$] For a sequence of commands $S$, $\Dom{S}$ is the domain of $S$, that is, the set of filesystems $S$ does not break. \end{mydef}

-The following two relations (which echo the ones defined in \cite{NREC}) allow us to investigate sequences independently of filesystems.
-In the definitions, $A,B,S,T$ stand for arbitrary sequences of commands.
+The following two relations echo the ones defined in \cite{NREC}.
+In the definitions, $A,B,S$ and $T$ stand for arbitrary sequences.